 Newcomer Emergent Bilinguals face many challenges in their first years of education in US schools.

-Maybe none have it harder than those arriving as high school students.
-Unlike younger newcomers who may develop language and content knowledge over time, those aged 15-18 don't have a moment to lose.
-In just a few short years, Newcomer Emergent Bilinguals are expected to learn to listen, speak, read and write in English, acquire at least 22 high school credits AND pass the 5 necessary STAAR EOCs.
+Maybe none have it harder than those arriving after the age of 15.
+Unlike younger newcomers who can develop language and content knowledge over time, those aged 15-18 don't have a moment to lose.
+In just a few years, these students are expected to learn to listen, speak, read and write in English, acquire at least 22 high school credits AND pass the 5 necessary STAAR EOCs.